poweradmin/poweradmin/README.md

 For feature sponsorship or to be added to the supporters list, please [contact me](https://github.com/edmondas).

+## Related Projects

+* [terraform-provider-poweradmin](https://github.com/poweradmin/terraform-provider-poweradmin) - Terraform/OpenTofu provider for managing DNS zones and records through Poweradmin

 ## Note

 Poweradmin is an independent community project, not affiliated with [PowerDNS.com](https://www.powerdns.com/index.html) or [Open-Xchange](https://www.open-xchange.com).
-Looking for alternatives?
-Check out other [PowerDNS web frontends](https://github.com/PowerDNS/pdns/wiki/WebFrontends).

 ## License